-Plains zebras are the most numerous of the zebras but unfortunately, populations have declined by 24% over past 14 years.
+Plains zebras are the most numerous type of zebra but unfortunately, populations have declined by 24% over the past 14 years.
 Their IUCN status has now changed from Least Concern to Near Threatened.
 Their numbers have been reduced by hunting and loss of habitat to farming.

 You can learn more about the plains zebras' conservation status on the IUCN Red List of Threatened Species website